They are Northeastern people not Bangladeshis says Karnataka Home Minister

 He blamed the BJP-led NDA government at the Centre for failing to secure India's borders.
 "The Centre should tighten checks on immigrants in Assam and other states."

-Reddy came down heavily on the BJP's chargesheet, in which the saffron party highlighted failures of the ruling Congress on various fronts.
+Reddy came down heavily on the BJP's charge sheet, in which the saffron party highlighted failures of the ruling Congress on various fronts.
 "The charge-sheet should be thrown into the dustbin or a paper scrapyard.
 Or, it should be used to pack pakodas as Prime Minister Narendra Modi said," Reddy quipped.
 He was referring to Modi's statement that selling pakodas was equal to employment.

 Training his guns at BJP national president Amit Shah, who has been attacking the state government over farmers' suicides, Reddy said the number of farmers' suicides was highest in the BJP-ruled Maharashtra.